 Below: Basal sheaths have short leaves and (2nd photo) ligules on lower stem are not necessarily hyaline.
 3rd photo - the sheath area of the lowest bract.

-Below: 1st photo - The terminal spike is usually all staminate with staminate or androgynous spikes below.
+Below: 1st photo - The terminal spike is usually all staminate with staminate or androgynous spikes below, the lower one being an example.
 2nd photo - below the staminate are pistillate spikes.

 Below: Staminate and pistillate spikes at flowering time.